About the BA in Criminal Justice Degree

 National Security Minor — The national security minor will prepare you for a career in intelligence analysis.
 This minor must be combined with a major (in any field) in order to graduate with your bachelor’s degree and be fully prepared for your chosen career path.
 Course requirements for this minor involve 21 semester hours including 12 hours in a national security internship.

-Real-World Exposure through the criminal justice society and faculty contacts — As part of the program, you will take part in ride-alongs with local police departments and visit state prisons.
+Real-World Exposure — As part of the program, you will take part in ride-alongs with local police departments and visit state prisons.
 You will also take experience monthly meetings with guest speakers from the criminal justice field.

 D.C.
 Semester — You can join fellow students and a faculty member for a life-changing experience of learning, development, and service in a semester spent in Washington, D.C.